kirbyt/KTPhotoBrowser/README.md

 Implementing the protocol KTPhotoBrowserDataSource in your data source class decouples KTPhotoBrowser from the logic required to retrieve images.
 This means you can use KTPhotoBrowser with images stored anywhere be it locally, in Core Data, or on the web.
 KTPhotoBrowser doesn't care where the photos come from.

 Please note KTPhotoBrowser does not manage the photos.
 It is the data source's responsibility to retrieve and cache images as needed.
 KTPhotoBrowser only displays the thumbnail and full size images as provided by the data source.
 It does not manage any local cache or the retrieval of the image from a persistence store.

+The sample app includes an example of using [SDWebImage](http://github.com/rs/SDWebImage) to load images asynchronously, with caching.

 Status
 ======